janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 # What was on our wishlist

-- At least 6 parallel QA environments
+- At least double the QA environments
 - Easier scalable if necessary
 - Only one config for all QA environments
 - Better management and error investigation
 - Stable URLs per feature-deployment

+# What options we had to improve that

+- Create more VMs and setting up new Bamboo plans
+- Improving speed for creation of VMs with using a more automated way for bootstrap (Terraform)

 # {.standout}